 In addition to Bloomberg Philanthropies’ five areas of focus – public health, arts and culture, the environment, education and government innovation – Mike Bloomberg has continued to support projects of great importance to him, including his alma mater, Johns Hopkins University, where he served as the chairman of the board of trustees from 1996-2001.
 To date, he has contributed more than $1 billion to Johns Hopkins.
 The university’s School of Hygiene and Public Health – the largest public health facility in the U.S. – is now the Bloomberg School of Public Health in recognition of Mike Bloomberg’s commitment and support.
 Mike Bloomberg also leads a number of bi-partisan coalitions that are taking action on urgent national and international issues, and in 2014 was appointed to be the UN Secretary-General’s Special Envoy for Cities and Climate Change.

 The corporate Philanthropy & Engagement program at Bloomberg L.P. builds on the company’s longstanding philanthropic and service-focused commitment.
 These philanthropic initiatives engage employees from across the company in service activities in local communities, assisting neighbors in need, and fostering stewardship in cities where the company has offices.
 The corporate Philanthropy & Engagement program also inspires the next generation of leaders through a diverse range of mentoring and education initiatives as part of Bloomberg Startup, and brings together business and media leaders, academics and Bloomberg employees to strengthen economic and financial reporting in Africa with the Bloomberg Media Initiative Africa.
-In 2016, more than 11,120 unique Bloomberg L.P. employees volunteered over 128,739 hours with 1,700 nonprofit partners around the world.
+In 2017, more than 12,000 unique Bloomberg L.P. employees volunteered 145,765 hours with 2,300 nonprofit partners around the world.